 Getting a French license is expensive.

 Unlike in the U.S., getting a French license is insanely expensive.
 There are obligatory driving lessons for newbies (driving schools make great money around here and there are so many of them) that cost upwards of 40 euros/hour (you’re required to take them).
 YIKES!
-It’s not uncommon to spend over 1,000 euros on getting your license.
+It’s not uncommon to spend over 1,000 euros on getting your license if you’re planning on driving in France.
 Bright side?
 You never have to renew it and it is good for life.
 Tom’s dad’s license picture is from when he was 18.
 No joke.

 There are traffic circles everywhere.

-Traffic circles in France are called rond-points and they are used more often than traffic lights where roads intersect.
+Traffic circles in France are called rond-points — French roundabouts — and they are used more often than traffic lights where roads intersect.
 There are big ones and little ones but the rules are the same.
 Instead of stopping, traffic keeps flowing and you circle around a fun little traffic circle.
-Unless you’re one of the morons who doesn’t know the rules.
-Learn the rules.
+Be sure to learn the rules.
 Don’t cut people off and USE YOUR SIGNAL.

 If the guy behind you is wedged into his parallel spot, be aware that he might jockey himself out of the space by hitting your bumper to rearrange things instead of inching back and forth 100 times.
 Little dings and bumps are pretty normal here and I feel like this is worse in Paris.
-Little “taps” might send an American who’s crazy about his car into a tailspin whereas in France, you just smile and wave with a half-assed sorry and bonne journée.
+Little “taps” might send an American who’s crazy about his car into a tailspin.

-There’s this asinine rule called priorité à droite (yield to those on the right)
+Be aware of priorité à droite (yield to those on the right).

 If you’re going to be driving in France, pay attention to this one.
-There’s a rule that makes no sense (even to the French) called priorité à droite (does not exist in the U.S.) and can get you into trouble if you’re not careful.
+There’s a rule that might catch you by surprise called priorité à droite (does not exist in the U.S.) and can get you into trouble if you’re not careful.
 It means that you have to yield to those on the right.
 So if you’re driving down a road and have the right of way, but there’s a street that is perpendicular to yours (makes a T) on the right, you have to STOP to let that car on your right cut out in front of you.
 If you just keep on driving assuming you have the right of way (which makes logical sense) like in the U.S., get ready for a few honks and curses to be thrown your way, or at worst, an accident.
 There’s a YouTube video (in French) which makes it more clear here.